 LEGO hearts are a fun way to challenge engineering skills, problem solving, creativity, and spacial awareness!
 Kids of all ages will enjoy this fun challenge.

-What you’ll need to build LEGO hearts:
+What you’ll need to make a LEGO heart:

 - 6 2X4 bricks (we found ours in the classic creative set)